Smilie Piercings 101

 Jewelry Styles can Minimize Risk

 Online you see photos of this piercing wearing circular barbells, sometimes called horseshoes, all the time, Which is a shame, because this is often a less ideal style for these piercings.
 Any jewelry with a bead or a raised portion that puts uneven pressure on your teeth and gums will risk causing more damage to your teeth and gums.
 I suggest seam rings, clickers, and other flat styles, or fixed bead rings made with the bead having a flat back and being fixed even to the ring itself if you are insistent on having this piercing.
 You may need to wear a style with a bead for healing, but once healed, swap to something safer long term.

 Smilie piercings carry a much higher risk then other oral piercings due to their direct contact with teeth and gums, and their anatomy restrictions.
-Please make sure you are seeing an experienced piercer who will assess your anatomy correctly, and please understand the risks.
 You only get one set of teeth and they are expensive and uncomfortable to fix if you damage them.
 This piercing should not be gotten lightly, and if you do get it you should be very responsible with your oral health and hygiene, and be mentally and financially prepared to loose teeth and gums.